Harikalluri/AddQueryUserAPI/README.md

 The User Listing Page was developed to dynamically display stored user information in a tabular format.
 A search bar was integrated to allow users to filter displayed information in real time, utilizing client-side filtering for enhanced user experience and quick searches.

  **Conclusion**
 The project successfully delivers a secure and intuitive system for managing user information.
 The backend ensures data integrity and authentication using AES encryption, while the frontend provides an interactive and responsive interface.
-Future enhancements may include role-based access control, UI/UX improvements, and additional search capabilities.
+Future enhancements may include role-based access control, UI improvements, and additional search capabilities.